 HIPAA and the cloud

 The Health Insurance Portability and Accountability Act (HIPAA) is intended to improve the efficiency and effectiveness of the health care system.
-Adoption of national standards is required for electronic health care transactions and code sets, as well as unique health identifiers for providers, health insurance plans and employers.
-The law recognizes that electronic technology could erode the privacy of health information and incorporates provisions for guarding the security and privacy of personal health information.
-It enforces national standards to protect individually identifiable health information (known as the Privacy Rule) and the confidentiality, integrity, and availability of electronic protected health information (known as the Security Rule).
+Adopting national standards is required for electronic health care transactions and code set and unique health identifiers for providers, health insurance plans,s, and employers.
+The law recognizes that electronic technology could erode health information privacy corporates provisions for guarding the security and privacy of personal health information.
+It enforces national standards to protect individually identifiable health information (known as the Privacy Rule) and the confidentiality, integrity, and availability of electronically protected health information (known as the Security Rule).

 Guidance for Leveraging Cloud Computing in Healthcare

-This section provides a prescriptive series of steps that should be taken by cloud service customers to ensure successful deployment of cloud-based healthcare solutions.
+This section provides a prescriptive series of steps that cloud service customers should take to ensure the successful deployment of cloud-based healthcare solutions.
 The following steps are discussed in detail:

 - Build a business case for cloud computing